 Dr. Pian-Smith’s clinical specialty is obstetric anesthesia.
 Much of her clinical work and investigation centers on improving the healthcare of women, but within that realm projects have spanned a wide spectrum from studying markers of endothelial dysfunction in pre-eclamptics to the role of alternative therapies for the management of menopausal symptoms.

-Associate Professor Suresh’s passion and strengths lie in teaching medical students at the undergraduate level, medical trainees at the post-graduate Basic Specialist Trainee (BST) and the Advanced Specialist (AST) levels, and nursing students at the Basic and Advance Diploma Level.
-Suresh is also actively involved in preparing local and overseas candidates for the MRCS / MMed (A&E) and now the MCEM exams, for which he also serves as an examiner and core faculty.
+Assoc Prof Suresh’s passion and strengths lie in teaching medical students at the Undergraduate Level, Medical Trainees at the post-graduate Basic Specialist Trainee (BST) and the Advanced Specialist (AST) levels and nursing students at the Basic and Advance Diploma Level.
+Assoc Prof Suresh is also actively involved in preparing local and overseas candidates for the MRCS / MMed (A&E) and now the MCEM exams, for which he also serves as an examiner and core faculty.
 He is also an examiner for the Emergency Medicine Exit Examinations for Advanced Specialist Trainees.

 Dan Raemer has developed a special expertise in teamwork and crisis management over the past 20 years at the Center for Medical Simulation.
 He is particularly interested in the art of debriefing and is frequently called upon to facilitate multidisciplinary teamwork sessions in a variety of specialty areas such as operating rooms, intensive care, emergency, endoscopy, and labor and delivery suites.